what do you believe you deserve?

 what is the term for someone who curses themself while drowning?

-i remembered recently that becca was the first woman i ever went down on. this was a stunning realization. it felt like an important thing i had somehow never marked as important. maybe it flew under the radar because the sex we had never felt like sex, really, but more like an extension of kinship. that first time felt the most like sex of them all — likely because there was a man involved.
+i remembered recently that becca was the first woman i slept with. this was a stunning realization. it felt like an important thing i had somehow never marked as important. maybe it flew under the radar because the sex we had never felt like sex, really, but more like an extension of kinship.

 what do we do with the memory of the body of a lover who’s gone?